Git-PratikVyas/Finetuning-LORA/README.md

-# Finetuning with LORA and Serve model on GKE using vLLM
+# Finetuning with LORA and serving model on GKE using vLLM
 - Finetuning pretrained decoder only model with [LORA](https://arxiv.org/abs/2106.09685) for (abstracrive ) summarization task.
 - Push finetuned model to [Huggingface](https://huggingface.co/) hub for deployment on GKE ( or anyother cloud ).
 - Serve model using GPUs on GKE with [vLLM](https://docs.vllm.ai/en/latest/) for distributed inference.